Movie-Social/movie-social/README.md

 </details>

 ## About the project
 Solo fullstack application built with Next.js.
 As a frontend engineer it has been frustrating for me to be completely dependent on the open source APIs available.
+Partial Netflix comp?

 ## [Deployed Application]()